KristiDodaj/System-Monitoring-Tool/README.md

 NOTE: The actual function descriptions with further details on their design are provided within the source code.

-NOTE: FOR the CTRL-C case, the program continues to run if selected in most cases.
-HOWEVER, it sometimes winds up printing wrong outputs when continued and I can't figure out how to resolve this bug 😢.
-When chosing to exit, the program will always sucesfully exit.
-The rest of the parts assigned are explained below and fully work!

 ## GENERAL OVERVIEW:

 This project was approached in a very modular structure where smaller functions serve as building blocks for bigger ones.